You Just Finished Writing Your Manuscript… Now What?

 Thank you so much for reading.
-As always, if you liked this post, touch the heart below, and if you loved it, don’t forget to subscribe to Perspectives off the Page for updates and new content.
-And if you know a fellow student or writer who can benefit from these words, pass them along.
+As always, if you liked this post, tap the heart below, and if you loved it, don’t forget to subscribe to be the first to know when new content is posted.
+And if you know a fellow writer who can benefit from these words, pass them along.

 Thanks again!
 Now get back to rewrites!
 We’re waiting to read your latest work.